zephyr-programming/AI-Lang/README.md

 # AI Lang - The future of programming languages

-This project is a command-line tool designed to translate natural language descriptions into functional Go code.
-It leverages the Hugging Face API to convert English text into Go source code, streamlining the development process.
-The tool supports custom Hugging Face models, saves generated code, and provides build and run capabilities.
+This project is a programming designed to integrate AI into a programming language & translate natural language descriptions into functional Go code.
+It leverages the HuggingFace API to convert English text into Go source code, streamlining the development process.
+The tool supports custom HuggingFace models, saves generated code, and provides build and run capabilities.

 ## Features